flyntwp/flynt/docs/glossary.md

-# ACF
+## ACF
-This is the definition.
+Advanced Custom Fields is a strongly recommended plugin.